strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 You can declare the desired topic configuration, and the Topic Operator will reconcile it with the actual Kafka cluster state.

 The first generation of the Topic Operator is based on the Kafka Streams library, and uses ZooKeeper to gather topic metadata.
-We call it the Bidirectional Topic Operator, as it allows to reconcile changes coming from both Kubernetes and Kafka.
+We call it the Bidirectional Topic Operator, as it allows the reconciliation of changes originating from both Kubernetes and Kafka.

-With time, this implementation showed a number of problems and limitations:
+With time, this implementation presented a number of issues:

 1. It requires ZooKeeper for cluster management, so it is not compatible with using Strimzi in KRaft mode.
 2. It doesn't scale well as it operates on one topic at a time, and it has to update a persistent store containing topic metadata.
 3. Due to its internal complexity, there are corner cases which are still not well understood (invalid state store, topic recreation after delete)
 4. There is a race condition between the operator and concurrent external admin operations that is not properly handled.

-For these reasons, we decided to create a new implementation called the Unidirectional Topic Operator.
+To address these issues, we introduced the Unidirectional Topic Operator.
+This new implementation maintains full backward compatibility while streamlining the reconciliation process.
-The new operator is fully backwards compatible, except it will only reconcile topic changes in one direction, from Kubernetes to Kafka.
+The Unidirectional Topic Operator reconciles topic changes in only one direction: from Kubernetes to Kafka.
-Your custom resources will be the source-of-truth, like with the other operators.
+`KafkaTopic` custom resources become the single source of truth, similar to other operators.

 <!--more-->